ESL/EFL Writing Activity - Elementary - 25 Minutes

 ESL/EFL Writing and Speaking Activity - Pre-intermediate - 20 Minutes

-This speaking exercise is ideal for teaching or practicing Wh- question formation.
+This teaching activity is ideal for teaching or practicing Wh- question formation.
 Students are divided into groups of six.
 Each student writes two questions and answers about their group members using different question words.
 Players compete with one another within their groups.
 They take turns drawing a slip and reading the question.
 Whoever knows the answer puts their hand up and answers.
 If they are correct, they win the slip.

 ESL/EFL Lesson - Pre-intermediate - 1 Hour